-OBLR will provide both lists to the Selection Official, who is responsible for further consideration of the proposals and final selection of grant recipients.
-Proposals will be selected for award by this Official based on their evaluated point scores, the availability of funds, and, if and as appropriate, consideration of the other factors described in Section V.C.
+The Office of Brownfields and Land Revitalization (OBLR) will provide the list to the Selection Official, who is responsible for further consideration of the proposals and final selection of grant recipients.
+Proposals will be selected for award by this Official based on their evaluated point scores, the availability of funds, and if, and as appropriate, consideration of the other factors described in Section V.C.

 V.B.
-Ranking Criteria for Assessment Grants
+Ranking Criteria for Cleanup Grants

 If your proposal passes the threshold eligibility review (see Section III.C), your responses to the ranking criteria below will be evaluated and scored by national evaluation panels.
-Your proposal may be assigned up to 200 points based on the ranking criteria.
+Your proposal may be assigned up to 100 points based on the ranking criteria.
 Respond to the following ranking criteria below in your proposal.